+35725368683

 Important factors to know

-Title deeds are necessary to buy or sell a property, for succession purposes when the owner passes away, and for resolving disputes about the property.
+Title deeds are necessary to buy or sell a property, for succession purposes when the owner passes away, and to resolve property disputes.

 If there are no title deeds, the buyer should proceed with caution.
-There are transactions (dealings) with land that are not very much affected by the absence of title deeds, such as a short-term lease.
+Some transactions (dealings) with land are relatively unaffected by the absence of title deeds, such as a short-term lease.
 Still, due diligence is highly recommended.

 The Takeaway